tkosaka1976/PhyloCGN/readme.md

 ## 🛠 Prerequisites & Installation

 ### 0. Storage requirement
 For genomic data download and database construction, at least **60 GB** of data storage is required.
-(Because now downloading genomic data is all about reference genomes of NCBI)
+(Because now downloading genomic data is all reference genomes from NCBI ftp server)

 ### 1. Software Dependencies
 This tool requires the following command-line tools.